-A reciprocal agreement is a contract, usually between two collective management organizations (CMOs) in different territories that collect for the same right type(s), to collect on behalf of each other’s members.
-In the example above, that would mean that the US songwriter’s home society, we’ll say ASCAP, who collects for performing rights in the USA, might have a reciprocal relationship with a society in the UK, for example PRS, to collect the performance royalties the songwriter earned when their songs are performed in the UK, and vice versa.
+A reciprocal agreement is a contract typically between two Collective Management Organizations (CMOs) or Performance Rights Organizations (PROs) in different territories, collecting for the same right type(s) on behalf of each other’s members.
+In the example above, the songwriter’s home society — let’s say ASCAP — for collecting performance rights could have a reciprocal relationship with a U.K. society like PRS when the songs are performed overseas, and vice versa.

-Direct affiliations, or direct relationships, are working agreements that allow a publisher to directly collect royalties for their songwriters from that society or pay source.
-A lot of time and effort goes into establishing and maintaining these relationships, but are worth it in the end for all parties involved.
-Whereas without a publisher or publishing administrator, songwriters would be relying on their home collection society’s reciprocal agreement to make sure royalties are being collected, a publishing administrator with direct affiliations will ensure your songs are also being registered with that pay source or collection society to ensure any royalties you earn in that territory are tracked and collected.
+Without a publisher or publishing administrator, songwriters rely on their home collection society’s reciprocal agreement (and the songwriters’ proactive alerts) to make sure royalties are being collected in the places their music is being played globally.
+A publishing administrator with direct affiliations will register your songs with that pay source or collection society to ensure any earned royalties in that territory are tracked and collected.

-But, here’s the twist: How is a songwriter supposed to register the copyright details of each song at each collection society around the world that owes him royalties - potentially multiple dozens of organizations?
-Even more, how can a songwriter tell if overseas royalties are due, when they’re based in another country?
+Let’s be real though.
+Registering the copyrights of every song at every collection society around the world that owes a writer royalties — dozens of organizations in some cases — is both time-consuming and tricky.
+After all, how can a songwriter tell if overseas royalties are due when they’re based in another country?

-The short answer is that songwriters can’t effectively do it all on their own, but they also don’t have to.
-An easy way to ensure your copyrights are protected, your songs are properly registered, and that you’re set up for global royalty collection is to use a music publishing administrator, like Songtrust.
-These publishing administrators maintain direct relationships with pay sources around the world to make registration and royalty collection quicker and easier.
-Not only are they actively developing these relationships, but they also focus their energy on the timely work that goes into administering your copyrights, which lets you focus on what you do best -- writing songs.
+The short answer is that you can try doing things on your own, but you don’t have to.
+An easy way to ensure your copyrights are protected, every song is properly registered, and that you’re set up for global royalty collection is to use a publishing administrator, like Songtrust.
+They maintain direct relationships with pay sources around the world to make registration and royalty collection quick and easy.
+Not only are they actively developing these relationships, but they also focus their energy on the timely work that goes into administering your copyrights, which lets you focus on what you do best — writing songs.

-Songtrust has relationships with over 50 organizations worldwide that cover 150+ territories to ensure that our clients’ songs are properly registered and monetized whenever they are used.
+Songtrust has relationships with 65 collection societies and pay sources worldwide, covering 215 countries and territories to ensure that our clients’ songs are properly registered and monetized whenever they are used.
 Want to learn more?
-Drop us a line at email@example.com
+Drop us a line.